 Content management systems (or CMSs) have been the backbone of digital content for decades now.
 Initially developed in the ‘90s, CMSs have come a long way.
 As our technological landscape shifts and user expectations become more sophisticated, CMSs continue to evolve, providing far more features, advanced integrations, and a much richer user experience.

 The days of LiveJournal and default Wordpress templates are long gone, and our proprietary CMSs help content-centered platforms travel leaps and bounds into the future with the simple click of a button.
-Error messages, static templates, and unreasonably basic features are no longer the building blocks of a CMS.
+Error messages, static templates, and unreasonably basic CMS features are no longer the building blocks of a good content management system.

 Whether you have a lean portfolio site showcasing your work or an enterprise technology website with a rich (and deep) content taxonomy, there are no longer reasons to cut corners when building a site—not when highly functional, customizable, data-centered platforms are not only readily available, but are also both easy to navigate and affordable.